Call Criminal Defense Attorney Rory Munns Now 401-573-2265

 First offense driving under the influence

 There are three levels of first offense driving under the influence in Rhode Island.
 All are misdemeanors.
-In general, the more alcohol in your blood, the higher the potential penalty.
-The good news is that these penalties are not automatic, even if your BAC was accurately tested.
+In general the more alcohol in your blood, the higher the potential penalty.
+The good news is that these penalties are not automatic even if your BAC was accurately tested.
 While jail time is a possible outcome, it is not a mandatory sentence.
 An experienced DUI lawyer may help you avoid some or all of the penalties that can apply to your charge.

-First offense DUI between .08% and .1%
+1st offense DUI between .08% and .1%

 • Up to 1 year in jail